Zilliqa/Zilliqa/CODE_OF_CONDUCT.md

 ## 9. Contact info

-You can contact Zilliqa Research via the Zilliqa's [Discord chat](https://discord.gg/8tpGXrB).
+You can contact Zilliqa Research via the Zilliqa [Discord chat](https://discord.gg/8tpGXrB).

 ## 10. License and attribution